nRFCloud/nrf-mesh-cli/README.md

     9. Unbind Application Key - Unbind an application key from a mesh model on a node.
     10. Set Publish Parameters - Set the publish parameters for a mesh model on a node.
-    11. Add Subscribe Address - Add a subscribe address to a mesh model on a node so that it can recieve messages from other mesh models on the network.
+    11. Add Subscribe Address - Add a subscribe address to a mesh model on a node so that it can receive messages from other mesh models on the network.
-    12. Delete Subscribe Address - Delete a subscribe address from a node so that it no longer recieved messages from other mesh models on the network.
+    12. Delete Subscribe Address - Delete a subscribe address from a node so that it no longer received messages from other mesh models on the network.
     13. Overwrite Subscribe Address - Overwrite all existing subscribe address on a node with one new subscribe address.
 8. Reset a network node - Un-provision a node so that it no longer participates in the mesh network